Hierarchical community structure in networks: Numerical Experiments on synthetic data

 In our first experiment we confirm that our approach does not identify degenerate hierarchies.
 We plant a flat partition into $64$ groups using a planted partition model, akin to the example in \Cref{fig_modelvshier}, and vary the SNR. \Cref{fig:flat_experiment} shows that our approach is broadly consistent at identifying a single partition in the absence of a hierarchy.

 Next we consider assortative and disassortative hierarchies.
 In both cases we generate symmetric hierarchical partitions into 2, 4 and 8 groups.
-We generate the disassortative hierarchies in the same way as the assortative hierarchies, except that we reverse the columns of the affinity matrix $\Omega^{(1)}$ before generating the network (see insets \cref{fig:ass_dis_exps}A-B).
+We generate the disassortative hierarchies in the same way as the assortative hierarchies, except that we reverse the columns of the affinity matrix $\bm \Omega^{(1)}$ before generating the network (see insets \cref{fig:ass_dis_exps}A-B).

 \Cref{fig:ass_dis_exps} shows the performance in recovering the assortative (A and C) and disassortative (B and D) hierarchies.
 In the case of the assortative hierarchy we see that the performance increases monotonically with the SNR, both overall (\cref{fig:ass_dis_exps}A) and at each level (\cref{fig:ass_dis_exps}C).
 We observe poorer overall performance in recovering the disassortative hierarchies and require a much higher SNR to consistently identify three levels in the hierarchy (\cref{fig:ass_dis_exps}B).
 Closer inspection of the performance at individual levels (\cref{fig:ass_dis_exps}D) shows that we can recover the finest partition into 8 groups using the Bethe Hessian with comparable performance as the assortative case.
 We can also detect the coarsest partition into 2 groups relatively well, particularly at $\text{SNR}>4$.
 However the middle level is harder to detect.
 The reason for the poorer performance is due to a degeneracy that occurs for disassortative partitions meaning that we have multiple distinct ways to form an EEP into 4 groups~\cite{peel2020}.
-This degeneracy creates an identifiability issue, similar to the one described in \cref{fig:hier_config} (see \cref{app:identifiability} for a visual description).
+This degeneracy creates an identifiability issue, similar to the one described in \cref{fig:hier_config} (see \cref{app:identifiability} for a visual description), and means that our algorithm often fails to detect a level in the hierarchy that partitions the network into 4 groups.
 Identifiability issues notwithstanding, these results indicate that our approach is still effective at recovering disassortative hierarchies.

 Finally, we examine the performance of recovering symmetric versus asymmetric hierarchies. \Cref{fig:syn_experiments} displays the results for a symmetric hierarchy with three partitions into 3, 9 and 27 groups (\cref{fig:syn_experiments}A and C) alongside results for an asymmetric hierarchy partitioned into 3, 5 and 7 groups.
 Our algorithm shows overall good performance: not only do we recover the correct partition at the finest level, we can also detect right until the detectability limit.
 The fact that the precision and recall measures are well aligned indicates that our algorithm successfully rejects spurious hierarchical levels, as can also be seen from the number of hierarchical levels found (indicated by orange asterisks in~\Cref{fig:syn_experiments}).
 We detect additional levels only in a limited number of cases where the SNR increases sufficiently such that the intermediate levels become well defined.